We began homeschooling by accident.

 I had no intention of (ever) homeschooling and to be honest the thought used to terrify me (and I’m a credentialed teacher).

 We started homeschooling with picture books & the need for some extra support.
-He noticed that other kids & even his cousins were better at things like drawing, coloring & cutting with scissors than he was & he was starting to say that he wasn’t good at things.
+He noticed that things came easier to other kids & even his cousins.
+He started saying things like “I can’t draw or color!”

 How to Homeschool Preschool